 Particularities aside, there is no question that Western civilization has sacrificed itself as an imposition of mere culture, the pop variety or otherwise.
 One of my more favorite books on the topic, George Wiegel’s The Cube and the Cathedral exemplifies this point rather well, the distinction being between the secular West and the Christian West respectively.

-What’s even more remarkable about The Coming Insurrection isn’t its predisposition towards violence as a final expression of the political, but that so many of it’s descriptions and proscriptions are things you would read right out of the pages of any American countercultural perspective.
+What’s even more remarkable about The Coming Insurrection isn’t its predisposition towards violence as a final expression of the political, but that so many of its descriptions and proscriptions are things you would read right out of the pages of any American countercultural perspective.
 Government is invasive, the economy is unstable and perhaps detrimental to its citizens, self-sufficiency and withdrawal is the only remedy, and the final resort to arms is indeed the final answer.
-Be ready… but above all be vigilant.
+Without justice, there cannot be peace between the citizens and the government.
+However, be ready… but above all be vigilant.

 Such appeals aren’t found locally within either anarchist movements, militia movements, or even among “Tea Party” activists or their anti-war cousins on the left of America’s political spectrum.
 To find a similar diagnosis about the ills of society echoed in the coffee shops of Paris, the streets of Athens, or the living rooms of America isn’t surprising.
 Since the French Revolution, the West has been in the throes of some form of social revolution of one degree or another.
 Count the years — 1789, 1815, 1848, 1871, 1914, 1939, 1968, 1989.